google/osv-scalibr/README.md

 and then run `make protos` or `./build_protos.sh`.

 ## Disclaimers
-SCALIBR is not an official Google product.
+OSV-SCALIBR is not an official Google product.